How I Saved Scraped Data in an SQLite Database on GitHub

 Closing Thoughts

 That's it!
-Unlike Git scraping, we don't create a new Git commit for each new piece of data.
+Unlike Git scraping, GHActions scraping doesn't create a new Git commit for each new piece of data.
 Instead, we store the data in an SQLite database (within GitHub Artifacts), download it in the next run, add/update rows as needed, and then re-upload it for future runs.

 Is this approach scalable?
 Probably not.
+But after keeping it running for a few weeks, I really think it requires very little to zero effort to maintain!
 It really depends on the scale that you're running.
 If your data is in the range of gigabytes or petabytes, you might want to stick with other solutions.

 With that said, I had a lot of fun experimenting and building this.
 Cheers!